dataplayer12/tracking/README.md

 This will bring up a graphical user interface as below:
 ![gui](https://github.com/dataplayer12/tracking/blob/master/images/gui.png)

 The GUI is easy to use and is still under some development.
-Basic tracking functionality with a single process and thread is available int he current version.

 During tracking the software displays a progress bar:
 ![waitbar](https://github.com/dataplayer12/tracking/blob/master/images/waitbar.png)

+Version 0.2 of TM6000 introduces modes for easier setting of two kinds of experiments.
+This release also introduces multi-processing for tracking several videos in parallel on a multi-core computer.
+For example, here we show tracking of 15 videos simultaneously on a Ryzen 3700x system running Ubuntu 18.04.